tkkinlaw/Knowledge-Graphs/Demo Data/v6/readme.md

 ![SupplyChain](images/SupplyChain_Demo3A.png)
 ### SupplyChain
-- This is the KG to for demos 1 & 4 Lesson 4.
+- Use this KG to for demos 1 & 4 Lesson 4.
 - It does not contain the Product, Company, and SellsProduct entities & relationships

 ![L3_SupplyChain](images/SupplyChain.png)